Athens County Veterans Treatment Court (VTC) - Athens, Ohio USA

 What is the Athens County Veterans Treatment Court?

 The motto of the Athens County Veterans Court is “Reclaiming Your Life.”
-This program is designed to assist a Veteran in remaining a law abiding citizen, to supervise veterans in the criminal justice system, and to assist them with any mental health and substance abuse issues, remain sober, and remain law abiding citizens, all while taking charge back of their life.
+This program is designed to assist Veterans involved in the criminal justice system to obtain treatment for any mental health and substance abuse issues, remain sober, and remain law abiding citizens, all while taking charge back of their life.
 We do this in large part by helping them connect t o services within the Veterans Administration and to local community partners.

 The goal is to give Veterans the tools and support necessary to deal with life’s issues so they can successfully manage any stress and maintain their sobriety.
 When sobriety is challenged they learn to treat their substance abuse and mental health issues to avoid backsliding and if they stumble, to resume sober living immediately by relying on the tools they have obtained.
 Ultimately, Veterans live a law abiding life, maintain sobriety and ultimately stay out of the criminal justice system with the help of the treatment team.

 This program includes regular court appearances before the Veterans Treatment Court Judge.
-Treatment is provided and supervised through the combined effort of the Athens Adult Parole Authority, the Veterans Administration (VA), the court and other community agencies.
+Treatment is provided and supervised through the combined effort of the Athens Adult Parole Authority, the Veterans Administration (VA), the court and other community treatment/counselling agencies.
 Participation usually includes individual and group counseling, good behavior, drug testing, and regular attendance in the treatment court program.